MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### Creating a Motion Activated Alarm Siren (using digital GPIO)

-In this exercise, you will learn how to use digital general purpose input/output pins (GPIO) on the Arduino to read a signal from a sensor and respond accordingly, depending on if the signal is logic low or high.
+Learn how to use GPIO pins to read a signal from a sensor, and respond accordingly.

 This project uses a passive infrared (PIR) sensor to detect intruders.
 Warm-blooded intruders are generally hotter than the background office environment, provided the air-conditioning is working ;-).
 Since everything warmer than absolute zero glows, due to black body radiation, we are able to measure the far infrared (FIR) light signatures emitted from people with our fancy $2 micro-bolometer sensor and our friend, the Arduino.
 Your sensors are pre-configured to toggle a logic HIGH (5V) upon detecting the increased FIR signature from a human.